Wi-Fi 4/5/6 (802.11 n/ac/ad/ax)|

 instantly cut in half (2/4) from cited router speeds.

 Wi-Fi specifications for iOS devices

 1083 → 866: Client QAM: You can only use the maximum QAM

-No client device today supports 1024-QAM.
+no client device today supports 1024-QAM.

 And even if they did, you would need to be VERY close (just feet) from the router to get this crazy high QAM level.